 Adjust the flame height to suit by turning the knob counterclockwise (Fig. 2.3).
+On this cooker the low position is beyond high, NOT between high and off.

 If a burner flame goes out, turn off the control knob and leave it for one minute before relighting it.